Betternet Review 2020

 - E-mail ticketing system

-This is how users can get an instant solution for common queries through FAQs section.
+This is how users can get an instant solution for common queries through the FAQ section.
 Besides, the email query system aims to provide a detailed solution for complex issues faced by subscribers.

-For this review, I decided to evaluate their customer support and dropped off a query inquiring about the offered protocols.
+For this Betternet VPN review 2020, I decided to evaluate their customer support and dropped off a query inquiring about the offered protocols.